The Last Lullaby

-The Last Lullaby is 2008 drama/noir film starring Tom Sizemore, and Sasha Alexander.
+The Last Lullaby is a 2008 film noir starring Tom Sizemore, and Sasha Alexander.
 Filming took place in Shreveport, Louisiana.

 The film won the Best Actress (Sasha Alexander) and Audience Award at the San Diego Film Festival in 2008.

 Plot

-Price (Tom Sizemore) is an ex-hitman who retired to live the "easy life" only to find himself restless.
-He takes one final contract on Sarah (Sasha Alexander), a small town library employee, only to fall in love with his target.
+Price is an ex-hitman who retired to live the "easy life" only to find himself restless.
+He takes one final contract on Sarah, a small town library employee, only to fall in love with his target.

+Production

+The film, an adaptation of the novel The Last Quarry by Max Allan Collins, was entirely shot in and around Shreveport.
+It was the director’s first feature film.

+In an interview, Sizemore said that the film was one of the things he had done he liked best.